ragerri/ragerri.github.io/_pages/profile.md

 ## Participation in Research Projects {#projects}

-+ Research in the [NewsReader project: Building structured event Indexes of large volumes of financial and economic Data for Decision Making](http://www.newsreader-project.eu/), funded by the Grant agreement no.: 316404 – Co-funded by the EU - FP7 Work Programme Call FP7-ICT-2011-8
++ Researcher in the [NewsReader project: Building structured event Indexes of large volumes of financial and economic Data for Decision Making](http://www.newsreader-project.eu/), funded by the Grant agreement no.: 316404 – Co-funded by the EU - FP7 Work Programme Call FP7-ICT-2011-8
-+ Working on the [OpeNER project: Open Polarity Enhanced Named Entity Recognition](http://www.opener-project.eu/), funded by the FP7-2011-ICT-SME-DCL call on Sharing Language Resources.
++ Researcher,  [OpeNER project: Open Polarity Enhanced Named Entity Recognition](http://www.opener-project.eu/), funded by the FP7-2011-ICT-SME-DCL call on Sharing Language Resources.
 + Researcher in the [SKATER project](http://nlp.lsi.upc.edu/skater/): Grant agreement TIN2012-38584-C06-01 funded by the Spanish Ministry of Science and Innovation.
 + Researcher in the [PATHS Project: Personalised Access to Cultural Heritage Spaces](http://www.paths-project.eu/).
 PATHS was funded by the European Commission FP7 under Digital Libraries and Digital Preservation programme  which started on January 1st 2010 and run for three years.
 + Consultant at [Vicomtech-IK4](http://www.vicomtech.org) for the [SUMAT CIP-ICT-PSP 270919 European project](http://www.sumat-project.eu/) (2011-2012).